Rafsun001/automlv3/README.md

 Check each data point in your dataset against the defined boundaries:
 Values below Q1 - 1.5 * IQR are considered outliers on the lower end.
 Values above Q3 + 1.5 * IQR are considered outliers on the upper end.

+## Graphs and Charts used for EDA
+1. Bar chart
+2. Pie Chart
+3. Histogram
+4. Boxplot
+5. Distplot
+6. Heatmap
+7. Scatterplot
+8. Pairplot

+## Encoding
+Encoding is done using label and one-hot encoding method.

+**How label encoding works?**

+Label encoding, encodes our categorical values in one column.
+Suppose we have 3 values in a column shirt, pant and watch.
+What label encoder will do, it will convert shirt into 0,pant into 1, and watch into 2.
+Here it will not create any new column it will encode in the same column.
+It means in that column where it will find good there it will use 0, similarly for very good and bad it will use 1 and 2.

+**How one-hot encoding works?**

+One-hot encoding is a technique used in machine learning to convert categorical data, represented as labels or integers, into a format that can be provided to machine learning algorithms.
+It's particularly useful when dealing with categorical variables that don't have a numerical relationship between categories.

+Suppose you have a categorical feature, such as "Color," with three categories: Red, Green, and Blue

+*Step 1:*
+Initially, these categories might be encoded as integers, for example:

+Red: 0

+Green: 1

+Blue: 2

+*Step 2:*

+Each category is represented as a binary vector.
+For each category, a vector of length equal to the number of unique categories is created.
+Each category's binary vector has all zeros except for a single 1 in the position corresponding to the category index.

+For our example:

+Red becomes [1, 0, 0]

+Green becomes [0, 1, 0]

+Blue becomes [0, 0, 1]